jv-aquino/Arduino-Javascript/README.md

 3. On the Arduino IDE, go to **Tools > Board > (select your Arduino Board)**
 4. Then, go to **Tools > Port > COMX (Arduino (your model))**
 5. ***Write down the COMX, we'll need it in the next section* (in this case, mine is COM10)**
+6. Finally, click on the Upload (->) button to load the program on the Arduino.

 ![Arduino IDE Print](https://i.imgur.com/Q3As1Lz.png)